-- It is a continuation of Major Project Phase I started in semester III. - The student has to submit the report in prescribed format and also present a seminar. - The dissertation should be presented in standard format as provided by the department. - The candidate has to prepare a detailed project report consisting of introduction of the problem, problem statement, literature review, objectives of the work, methodology (experimental set up or numerical details as the case may be) of solution and results and discussion. - The report must bring out the conclusions of the work and future scope for the study.
-The work has to be presented in front of the examiners panel consisting of an approved external examiner and Chairperson BoS, & Head of the department and Supervisor from the Institute. - The candidate has to be in regular contact with his/her Supervisor / Co- Supervisor
+- It is a continuation of Major Project Phase I started in semester III. - The student must submit the report in prescribed format and also present a seminar. - The dissertation should be presented in standard format as provided by the department. - The candidate must prepare a detailed project report consisting of introduction of the problem, problem statement, literature review, objectives of the work, methodology (experimental set up or numerical details as the case may be) of solution and results and discussion. - The report must bring out the conclusions of the work and future scope for the study.
+The work must be presented in front of the examiners panel consisting of an approved external examiner and Chairperson BoS, & Head of the department and Supervisor from the Institute. - The candidate must be in regular contact with his/her Supervisor / Co- Supervisor

 Guidelines for awarding marks in SEE (Semester End Examination): Max.
 Marks: 200 Evaluation by Max.
-Marks Evaluation Criteria / Parameter External Examiner and Chairperson, BoS & Head of the department (All together) 40 Power Point Presentation 90 Quality of thesis and evaluation 40 Innovations, application to society and Scope for future study 30 Viva-Voce
+Marks Evaluation Criteria / Parameter External Examiner and Chairperson, BoS& Head of thedepartment (All together) 40 Power Point Presentation 90 Quality of thesis and evaluation 40 Innovations, application to society and Scope for future study 30 Viva-Voce